ArseniyAndru/jersey-samples-on-cxf/ConversionREADME.txt

 Conversion Notes
 ----------------

-This README holds the Jersey->CXF conversion notes common for many of the samples, maintained here in one place to reduce duplication.
-Check the individual README.txt under each converted project for (1) conversion notes specific to that project, and (2) for a list of the common conversion notes below relevant for that project.
+This GitHub repo holds Jersey samples converted to run on CXF's JAX-RS implementation.
+See this blog entry: http://www.jroller.com/gmazza/entry/jersey_samples_on_cxf for conversion notes for each sample converted.